dxdesjardins/GDEssentials/README.md

 GDEssentials
 =================
 A collection of tools and extension methods for the Godot Game Engine.
 Many features attempt to reimplement functionality and popular repositories from Unity to Godot.
-The original purpose of this project was to design a system to replace the use of Godot Signals in the Editor Interface.
+This project's event system is designed to replace the need to use signal connections through the editor interface and eliminate reliance on breakable string references.

 Features
 ----